 Samsung did warn that some features “will vary by device” to indicate the experience won’t be exactly the same on an iPhone.
 Without testing it, nor with a provided list, I can’t be entirely sure yet what those are, but will update this article once I can discern that.

 Things like activity tracking, incoming notifications and supported app integration will still work here.
 For example, you can be working out wearing one of these and receive a text message that would show up on the device.
 You could use Uber through the Gear S2 or S3 too.

 Note that this compatibility is between Samsung’s Tizen-based operating system used on the Gear S2, S3 and Fit2 and iOS, meaning Android isn’t a part of this in any way.
 Thus, just because a certain app might be compatible on Android with Samsung’s wearables, it may not be the case on iOS.
 Supported apps would have to be on Tizen as well.

-Android Wear has been available on iOS for some time, and there too, the experience isn’t the same in that some apps or features won’t work the same way.
+Android Wear (now called Wear OS by Google) has been available on iOS for some time, and there too, the experience isn’t the same in that some apps or features won’t work the same way.
 We’ll see how Samsung expands on the Tizen-iOS mix moving forward.
 For the moment, the company hasn’t stated what might be coming in future updates.